WeTransfer/zip_tricks/README.md

     source_file = File.open('12_gigs.bin', 'rb')
     compressed = Tempfile.new
+    # Will not compress everything in memory, but do it per chunk to spare memory. `compressed`
+    # will be written to at the end of each chunk.
     ZipTricks::BlockDeflate.deflate_in_blocks_and_terminate(source_file, compressed)

 You can also do the same to parts that you will later concatenate together elsewhere, in that case